itamos-ism/itamos/docs/source/3d-pdr/3dpdr.rst

 The upgraded 3D-PDR uses the ray-tracing scheme RAYTHEIA (Zhu et al., *submitted*), a highly parallelized algorithm that achieves significant speed-up allowing to model high-resolution PDRs in full three-dimensions.
 In particular, the MPI-parallelized version enables large-scale simulations on distributed-memory systems, making 3D-PDR a powerful tool for investigating PDRs in both Galactic and extragalactic environments.

+You can download the 3D-PDR code from this `Github link <https://github.com/itamos-ism/3D-PDR>`_.

 Papers using 3D-PDR
 -------------------